rambasnet/Python-Fundamentals/README.md

 Notebook mapping with corresponding chapter

-Ch1-Into -              Chapter 1: The way of the program
+Ch1-Into -              Chapter 1: The way of the program<br>
 Ch2-Data-Variables -    Chapter 2: Variables, expressions, and statements
 Ch4-Functions -         Chapter 4 and 6: Functions and Fruitful functions
     Built-in-Functions - Examples of some common useful functions